-- Basic roller cover for interior walls: the best brand and nap length for about $8.
+- Basic roller cover for interior walls: the best brand and nap length.

 - Good brushes hold a lot of paint and distribute it evenly.
-Good deal for under $15.
-(Nylox is the best line of latex-only at Purdy).
+A life-long tool and a very good deal (Nylox is the best line of latex-only at Purdy).
 Go with the 2.5-inch angle cut if you are not very experienced.

 - Roller Pan?
 We don’t touch them, but we know you might prefer it (see the one we recommend if you go that way).
 We prefer a bucket and screen explain in the bonus tool section below.
 But if you do go with the pan, you are in good company, so do many pros.
 I cannot understand it tho!
 It’ so much more work!

 - For a full professional compliment of tools, read our main post: a list of practical painter tools.

 Summary: You get a high-end professional lifetime paint roller set-up, with the accessory list above, for only about 70 bucks.
 A very good deal.

 BONUS FOR TOOL GEEKS: Apartment Painter’s Roller Frame